Why undertake placement in rural Tasmania?

 Interstate students are required to source and confirm their professional experience placement and location in Tasmania.
-When your placement is confirmed with your university and placement provider, please contact us for support.
+When your placement is confirmed with your university and placement provider, please contact us.

 How we can support your placement in Tasmania

 The University of Tasmania provides free accommodation (subject to availability) for rural professional experience placements.

 If you are going on placement in a rural area and require accommodation, please complete the online booking form and our accommodation manager will approve or decline your request – based on availability.

 For more information, please read the Accommodation FAQs or take a virtual tour of the accommodation before you arrive.